StarLard/ios-exercise/readme.md

         - Selecting one of the items should cause you to transition to the selected screen.
 The selected screen should slide in from the bottom.
-    - From screens 1, 2, and 3 the menu items should be h, and the two other numbered screens (e.g. if you are on screen 2 the menu should contain h, 1, and 3).
+    - From screens 1, 2, and 3 the menu items should be h, and the other adjacent screens (e.g. if you are on screen 2 the menu should contain h, 1, and 3 and if you are on screen 3 the menu should contain h and 2).
         - Selecting one of numbered menu items should cause that screen to slide in from the left or the right.
 In this case selecting 1 would cause screen 1 to slide in from the left.